disclose/diodb/bug-bounty-list/README.md

 2. Does the policy talk about authorization of testing and/or exemption from legal terms?
 If it does, you should choose **"Full"**.
 If not got to Step 3.
 3. Does the policy talk about "not legally pursuing researchers" or use similar language, but does not explicitly grant authorization and/or exemption for security testing?
 If it does, you should choose **"Partial"**.

-# Other tips
+## Other tips

-* Launch date can be tricky to find on some programs e.g. found in a press release or blog post, and not on the program page.
-If you think you've found a missing launch date, please include a reference to where you found it in the PR.
+* Launch date can be tricky to find on some programs e.g. it's buried in a press release or blog post and not on the program page.
+If you think you've found a launch date, please include a reference to where you found it in the PR so the maintainers can check.
-* Be careful with the cash_reward, swag, and hall_of_fame options.
-Some companies will offer these things on an ad-hoc or case-by-case basis, but this doesn't mean they're committing to do it for everyone.
+* Some companies will offer these things on an ad-hoc or case-by-case basis, but this doesn't mean they're committing to do it for everyone.
+Be careful with the cash_reward, swag, and hall_of_fame options.
 As always, read the program page.